kicker22004/ECO_LINUX_SERVER_MANAGER/README.md

     If all is good then continue.
 DO NOT IF YOUR FILES WERE NOT LISTED ON THE LAST COMMAND!!!!!
       * sudo rm -rf /opt/ELSM

     That is going to remove ELSM from your server.
-Follow the steps below and have ELSM create a new world, Use Little_Big_planet for speed.(Same version you were running is best.
+FOLLOW THE STEPS BELOW AND HAVE ELSM CREATE A NEW WORLD., Use Little_Big_planet for speed.(Same version you were running is best.
 Example EcoServer_v0.7.2.3

+    AFTER YOU HAVE DONE THAT COME BACK TO THIS POINT!.

     Once you have created the user below and made the world go ahead and stop it again.
       * rm -rf /opt/ELSM/Server/ECO/*      (If you named your server something else with ELSM then use that name instead of ECO.